songchaow/proposal-of-plugin-manager/Design and Implementation.md

 Compatibility check should happen in two cases:

 - When installing plugins from repository, before the download begins, compatibility list specified in the plugin web page should be verified against current MuseScore version.
-If current MuseScore version is not in the list, download will be disabled.
+Normally 2.x plugin packages won't be shown in the list.

-- When importing/reloading local plugins, check whether the plugin is imported successfully.
+- When registering local plugins, check whether the plugin is registered successfully.

   this can be done by analyzing the result of `QQmlComponent::create()`.
 See [example code](https://github.com/musescore/MuseScore/blob/1d5ae8afbb4b83b36558c1e365e8794d170d5065/mscore/plugin/mscorePlugins.cpp#L91), where the `errors()` method contains related info.